alan-turing-institute/scivision/README.md

   Example use cases for these tools can be found in the [**gallery of notebooks**](https://github.com/scivision-gallery) using Scivision models and datasets

-The Scivision project is funded by [the Alan Turing Institute](https://www.turing.ac.uk/).
+The Scivision project was founded by [the Alan Turing Institute](https://www.turing.ac.uk/).

 ## Repository contents